WRTeam-in/elite_quiz_doc/docs/mobile/keystore.md

 sidebar_position: 3.5
 ---

-# Keystores and Authentication Flow for Android
+# Android App Signing: Keystores and SHA Keys

 Before going further, it's **very important** to understand how your app works and how user login happens.
 Most login problems are due to **setup mistakes**, not issues with the app, website, or admin panel code.
 To help you **avoid these common problems**, we'll explain the key ideas and the overall login process.